-Along with the associate's, Hillsborough offers a 35-credit certificate program in culinary management, which provides largely the same curriculum as the degree program, excluding the general education courses and food practicums.
+Along with the associate's, Hillsborough offers a 35-credit certificate program in culinary arts, which provides largely the same curriculum as the degree program, excluding the general education courses and food practicums.

 Associate of Science in Restaurant Management

 This program offers similar content to the culinary management program and requires 64 credits to complete.
 Its purpose is to provide students with the direct training they need to obtain administrative positions in a variety of establishments, including hotels and motels, catering, fast food services, bars or restaurants.
 The degree requirements do not include food practicums or a course in nutrition, but students have to take courses in event planning, hospitality law and principles of marketing.

 Manatee Technical College

 The Manatee College provides both adults and high school students who are at least 16 years old with career-oriented training, and most full-time programs take six to 18 months to complete.
 Admission requirements include the Florida Test of Adult Basic Education (TABE) and an interview.
-According to the school's website, approximately 23% of culinary arts students complete their training on time, and the placement rate for graduates of the program was 69%.
-Baking and pastry students, on the other hand, were listed as 100% in completing on-time and being placed.
+According to the school's website in 2018, baking and pastry students were listed at 100% in completing on-time and being placed in jobs.

 Baking and Pastry Arts Career Preparation Program

 This program requires 600 hours of training to be completed in about six months, and it is designed to prepare students for positions as entry-level bakers, bakery supervisors and pastry chefs.
 Hands-on training is offered in the safe and efficient preparation of breads, cookies and pastries, and students also learn how to make chocolates, custards and decorated cakes.
 In addition to competency in the kitchen, the program emphasizes communication, leadership and professionalism in the workplace environment.
 Three of the credits earned in this training may be transferred to Florida schools with relevant programs.